-If you can't find an AR15 you like in your local store - you can just build one for under $1000
+If you can't find an AR15 you like in your local store - you can just build one for around ~$1400

-This guide gives you some ideas on how to build an AR15 cheap and reliable.
+This guide gives builders some ideas on how to build an AR15 cheap and reliable.

 Let's find your parts now.

 Note: This guide only covers standard 16" 5.56mm barrel builds

-Building a good rifle it's just like building cars, bikes, desktop computers, and many other things in life.
-Knowing exactly what parts to get to increase performance and eliminate wasteful spending is the key to build a bad ass AR15.
+Building a good AR15 rifle it's just like customizing cars, bikes, desktop computers, and many other manly things.
+Knowing exactly what parts to get is the key.

 Budget AR 15 Build Ball Park Cost - Around $700 - 900 is considered "cheap" or "low cost" in the AR15 world for a fully functional rifle (Not including many useful accessories).
 Due to inflation, a good $1000 AR15 in the past is about ~$1200 in today's money (2023).

-Like A Lego Set - Many ways to make the rifle more unique than the others
+Build Your AR Like Lego - There are so many ways to make the rifle more unique than the others

-Build Your Dream Rifle - Clone your dream rifle from movies, military history, and video games including M16A4, HK 416, BRN 180 and many more.
+Build Your Dream Rifle - Clone your dream rifle from movies, military histories, and video games including M16A4, HK 416, BRN 180 and many more.